• Skip to primary navigation

 • It should be slightly thin so add water accordingly.

-• Transfer tadka to chutney.
+• Transfer the tempering to chutney.

 • Mix well.
 Peanut Chutney ready.